sibyllev/recipeforguac/README.md

 - tomato
 - salt & pepper

+#Instructions
+- chop tomatoes and onions
+- cut open avocado and remove stone, mash
-Put into a bowl and mix.
+- put into a bowl and mix, add salt & pepper

 An example repository for introductory **Git** training